 • the client is also entitled to take action against the supplier if poor quality food stocks are supplied;

-• it should be noted, however, that aspects of undisclosed agency will mirror principal status.
-In this case the contract should clearly set out the intention of the parties.
+• it should be noted, however, that aspects of an undisclosed agency will mirror principal status.
+In this case, the contract should clearly set out the intention of the parties.